![]() |

 The Chicago Coin Club is a group of collectors interested in all aspects of numismatics.
-With two exceptions, we meet monthly in downtown Chicago on the second Wednesday of every month at 7:00 pm.
+With one exception, we meet monthly in downtown Chicago on the second Wednesday of every month at 6:45 pm, with support for online attendees.
 You are always welcome to join us and learn with us.

 Choose any of the following to learn more about us.
 Or just scroll through and read it all.